mc-cat-tty/mmr_stock/README.md

 The recommendation is a user-based collaborative filtering.
 Each user is characterized by a (presumably sparse) vector of stars.

-For each user U, its k-neighbors (K parametrized in `analytics.recommendation` are extracted from the high dimensional space.
-This set of users will influence the prediction for U.
+For each user U, its k-neighbors (K parametrized in `analytics.recommendation`) are extracted from the high dimensional space.
+This is the set of users that has an influence on the prediction for U.

 The assumption under which this recommender works, is that if users similar to U liked an item i, also U will like it.